 Barbour County man admits to firearms charge

-ELKINS, WEST VIRGINIA – A Philippi, West Virginia man has admitted to possessing a stolen firearm, United States Attorney Bill Powell announced.
+ELKINS, WEST VIRGINIA – Noah Jacob Graham, of Philippi, West Virginia, has admitted to a firearms charge, United States Attorney William Ihlenfeld announced.

-Smith is facing up to 10 years incarceration and a fine of up to $250,000.
+Graham faces up to 10 years of incarceration and a fine of up to $250,000.
 Under the Federal Sentencing Guidelines, the actual sentence imposed will be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.

-Assistant U.S. Attorney Sarah E. Wagner is prosecuting the case on behalf of the government.
-The Bureau of Alcohol, Tobacco, Firearms and Explosives investigated.
+Assistant U.S. Attorney Brandon S. Flower is prosecuting the case on behalf of the government.
+The Bureau of Alcohol, Tobacco, Firearms & Explosives investigated.

 U.S. Magistrate Judge Michael John Aloi presided.